 # Data Sources

-- Data: Information on the occurrence of famines – and other (natural) disasters.
+- Data: Information on the occurrence of natural and technological disasters.

 - Geographical coverage: Global

 - Time span: 1900-present

 - Available at: Online at www.emdat.be

 - We have used information on events listed as ‘Droughts’ with mortality estimates above 1,000 (see ‘Famines with low mortality’ above).
 Previously, there was a distinction in the database between droughts and famines, but these have been subsequently merged.

 - This resource is published by the World Health Organization Collaborating Centre for Research on the Epidemiology of Disasters (CRED).
 EM-DAT states that the database “contains essential core data on the occurrence and effects of over 18,000 mass disasters in the world from 1900 to present.
 The database is compiled from various sources, including UN agencies, non-governmental organisations, insurance companies, research institutes and press agencies.”

 - Neumayer and Plümper (2007) give an overview of natural disasters covered by EM-DAT.35

 - The EM-DAT data for the time post 1970 is also available through Gapminder here.

 # Devereux (2000) Famine in the 20th Century